A Homogenization Approach for Gradient-Dominated Stochastic Optimization: Introduction

-\textbf{Second-order methods.} The original analysis for second-order methods under gradient domination appeared in \citet{nesterov2006cubic}.
-This monograph focuses on the cubic regularized Newton method (CRN) for general $\alpha \in \{1, 2\}$.
-When $\alpha = 2$, they show that the iterates converge super-linearly.
+\textbf{Second-order methods.} The original analysis for second-order methods under gradient dominance property appears in \citet{nesterov2006cubic}.
+They focus on the cubic-regularized Newton method (CRN) for $\alpha \in \{1, 2\}$.
+When $\alpha = 2$, they show that the algorithm has a superlinear convergence rate.
 When $\alpha = 1$, they prove that CRN has a two-phase pattern of convergence.
-The initial phase terminates super-linearly, while the second phase achieves a $O({\epsilon}^{-1/2})$ complexity bound.
-More recently, the result in \citet{zhou2018convergence} gives a more fine-grained analysis of CRN for the gradient-dominated functions by partitioning the interval $[1,2]$ into $[1, 3/2) $, $\{3/2\} $, and $ (3/2, 2] $, enjoying sub-linear, linear, and super-linear convergence rate, respectively.
-When it comes to the stochastic setting, \citet{masiha2022stochastic} obtain the sample complexity of SCRN for the gradient dominance function.
-When $\alpha \in (3/2, 2]$, they prove the convergence with high probability, while \citet{chayti2023unified} further improve the result by providing a convergence analysis of SCRN in expectation.
-Nevertheless, these results rely on approximate solutions of cubic regularized sub-problems.
+The initial phase terminates superlinearly, while the second phase achieves an iteration complexity of $\mathcal{O}({\epsilon}^{-1/2})$.
+Afterward, the result in \citet{zhou2018convergence} gives a more fine-grained analysis of CRN for some functions satisfying K\L{} property (it covers the gradient dominance property except for the case $\alpha = 1$) by partitioning the interval $(1,2]$ into $(1, 3/2) $, $\{3/2\} $, and $ (3/2, 2] $, which enjoy sublinear, linear, and superlinear convergence rate, respectively.
+When it comes to the stochastic setting, \cite{masiha2022stochastic} obtain the sample complexity of SCRN for gradient-dominated stochastic optimization, which is the best-known result under this setting.
+Recently, \cite{chayti2023unified} consider the finite-sum setting.
+Nevertheless, all these papers rely on approximate solutions of cubic-regularized sub-problems.